TheRealHungryHippos/ExtremeOctopi/README.md

 Deployment for this app was done on [Heroku](https://www.heroku.com).

 Provision a MongoDB addon for each app in your pipeline (mLab was used for this app).

+Config variables will have to be set that match the `*.config.js` files listed under [Installing Dependencies](#installing-dependencies).

 ### Roadmap